Hit enter to search or ESC to close

 • Has it passed the anti-virus test?

-If you think there’s a possibility that an email is not genuine, forward it to your IT team or manager.
-Do not respond to it.
+If you suspect an email may be fraudulent, forward it to your IT team or manager for review.

 Signs that it may be a phishing email include: